txusballesteros/android-transformer/README.md

         Transformer homeModelTransformer = new Transformer
                                                     .Builder()
                                                         .build(HomeModel.class);

         ...

         //Converting your Model objects to your Domain objects.
         Home home = (Home)homeModelTransformer.transform(model);

+        //If you don't like castings between your objects, you can use this.
+        Home home = homeModelTransformer.transform(model, Home.class);

         ...

         //Converting your Domain objects to your Model objects.
         HomeModel homeModel = (HomeModel)homeModelTransformer.transform(home);

+        //If you don't like castings between your objects, you can use this.
+        HomeModel homeModel = homeModelTransformer.transform(home, HomeModel.class);
         ...
     }
 }